RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step3.md

 - REGION
 - NAMESPACE
 - PRIVATE_KEY_NAME
-- BUCKET_NAME (this is the bucket where you need to upload your file)
+- OUTPUT_BUCKET (this is the bucket where the PDF will be stored)

 Do not forget to identity your application (text2pdf{LabID}) in order to differentiate it from others.